zerospiel/docs/docs/admin-hosted-control-planes.md

 3. Create the ClusterDeployment manifest

     Once you've collected all the necessary data, you can create the `ClusterDeployment` manifest.
 This file tells k0rdent how to deploy and manage the hosted control plane.
-Below is an example:
+For example:

     ```yaml
     apiVersion: k0rdent.mirantis.com/v1alpha1